pusher/docs/docs/channels/server_api/http-api.md

 {% parameter 'params', 'String', false %}

 Additional parameters to be sent as query string parameters with the request.
 The names and values for these depend on the resource being queried.
 See examples below and the [HTTP API reference](/docs/channels/library_auth_reference/rest-api) for more information.

 {% endparameter %}

-{% parameter 'callback', 'Function', false %}

-The function to be called when the request has completed.
-The function signature for the callback is `function( error, request, response )`.

-{% endparameter %}